AlexNikolov2/Devin-2022/README.md

 **It was my debut campaign.**

 I have finished at the amazing 8th place in the category of **Front - End Development**.

+# About the task

+*Scooty - an app for f.ckin' scooters*